8thlight/boucher/README.md

 ### Meals

-We're sticking with the metephore here.
+We're sticking with the metaphor here.
 A Meal is basically a set of recipes for a single server.
 Boucher will expect meals to exist in the config directory.
-They are JSON files usable by chef-solo, and Boucher allows you too add extra configuration information under the "Boucher": key.
+They are JSON files usable by chef-solo, and Boucher allows you to add extra configuration information under the "Boucher": key.
 For example:

     {
       "run_list": [